Private Group Bookings

 A handout for extra information and further resources is offered at the end of each tour.

-Community groups, not-for-profits and educational bookings are offered at $1000, a rate of 50% off the standard fee.
+Educational bookings are offered to schools at $1000, a rate of 50% off the standard fee.

-Further assistance is available to school groups in certain circumstances.
+Further discounts are available to school groups in certain circumstances or for multiple group bookings.

 Q. How long does takara nipaluna run?